benguenounabrahim141-cell/benguenounabrahim141-cell/README.md

  Hi there 👋

      Hi there 👋, I'm Brahim Benguenouna

 🎓 cs student , currently i'm in my 2nd year
-💻 learning algorithms, data structures, and computer architecture 🔧 coding in c, currently building my skills in frontend development with html and css
+💻 learning algorithms, data structures, and computer architecture 🔧 coding in c, currently building my skills in front-end development with html and css

 📌 currently working on:
-c programs (algorithm , data structures practice ) simple html/css for frontend practice
+c programs (algorithm , data structures practice ) simple html/css for front-end practice

 📫 how to reach me: benguenounabrahim141@gmail.com

 connect with me: